W^X "refinement"

 instruction in memory with controlled args

-This is a useless mitigation, that doesn’t mitigate anything.
+This is a completely useless mitigation, mitigating absolutely anything.